Smithw8857/Instagram-Clone/README.md

    - a user_id column
    - a photo_id column
    - a created_at column

+##### This table's goal is to store and individually list each comment made on a photo, who submitted the comment, which photo it was submitted on as well as the date and time the comment was created at

-The **id** column is set to auto increment, allowing each new stored comment to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.
+The **id** column gives each stored comment an individual id number.
+The column is set to auto increment, allowing each new stored comment to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.

 The **comment_text** column is set to not null, requiring a value to be filled in the **comment_text** column preventing users from submitting any blank comments.

-The **user_id** column is set to not null, requiring a value to be filled in the **user_id** column, therefore requiring each comment submitted to be related to a user in the database.
+The **user_id** column allows us to see which user made each stored comment.
+The column is set to not null, requiring a value to be filled in the **user_id** column, therefore requiring each comment submitted to be related to a user in the database.
 This is achieved by making the **user_id** column a foreign key that references the **id** column from the **users** table.
-This allows the comments table to not only store each comment made, but also store which user wrote each, signified by their **id** number stored in the **users** table.
+This allows the **comments** table to not only store each comment made, but also store which user wrote each, signified by their **id** number stored in the **users** table.

-The **photo_id** column is set to not null, requiring a value to be filled in the **photo_id** column, therefore requiring each comment submitted to be related to a photo in the database.
+The **photo_id** column allows us to see which photo each stored comment was made in reference to.
+The column is set to not null, requiring a value to be filled in the **photo_id** column, therefore requiring each comment submitted to be related to a photo in the database.
 This is achieved by making the **photo_id** column a foreign key that references the **id** column from the **photos** table.
-This allows the comments table to store which user made the comment as well as which photo the comment was made on.
+This allows the **comments** table to store which photo each comment was made on.

 The **created_at column** is set to be a timestamp.
 When a new comment is written the timestamp value will default to the current time and date that the comment was entered.